alaub81/bsec_bme680-homie/README.md

 `bsec_bme680` just quits without a message

 Your `bsec_iaq.state file might be corrupt or incompatible after an update of the BSEC library.
 Try (re)moving it.

+# HomeAssisten Homie Integration
+If you like to use homie MQTT Support within HomeAssistent, just have a look here: https://github.com/elbowz/ha-homie